Neural-Driven Image Editing: Experiment

 \subsection{Ablation Studies on Model Architecture}

-\textbf{Each architectural component of LoongX contributes uniquely, and their composition, especially with pretraining, unlocks comprehensive performance potential.} The ablation study in Table~\ref{tab:ablation} is conducted under the setting of fusing all signals and speech, exploring the impact of each proposed module.
-CS3 encoder basically enhances the completeness and smoothness of features via extracted features, reducing pixel-level error (L2 decreased by $5\%$), and DGF primarily enhances semantic alignment with textual instructions (CLIP-T improvement: $3.5\%$).
-Supplemented by pre-training, LoongX reaches optimal performance, indicating the important role of robust multimodal alignment and structured representation learning in maximizing editing performance.
+\textbf{Each component in the LoongX architecture contributes uniquely, and their composition (especially with pretraining) maximizes the performance potential, leading to improved editing accuracy across metrics.} The ablation study in Table~\ref{tab:ablation} is conducted on the fused neural signals and speech to evaluate the impact of each proposed module.
+It is found that CS3 encoder enhances feature completeness and smoothness, leading to a 5\% reduction in L2 error.
+The DGF module improves semantic alignment with textual instructions, yielding a 3.5\% increase in CLIP-T. Supplemented by pre-training, LoongX reaches optimal performance, indicating the important role of robust and representation learning and multimodal alignment in maximizing editing performance.